Cheap tax agents and tax accountants

 A tax agent is a specialist you can use to prepare and lodge your tax return.
 They can represent their client when dealing with the Australian Tax Office (ATO).
 Tax agents can assist you to get the most money back from your tax return.
 They must be registered with the overseeing organisation for tax professionals, the Tax Practitioners Board (TPB), to charge a fee for their service (although this fee is tax deductible).
 Every tax agent accredited by the TPB meets the Board’s qualification and experience requirements.

-When choosing a tax agent, make sure you check if their fees includes unlimited deductions of if there are extra fees to claim extra deductions.
+The fees charged will vary between different accountants and also will depend on the type of tax return you're lodging.
+A basic, individual tax return can be as low as $100, although more complex returns will cost more.
+When choosing a tax agent, make sure you check if their fees includes unlimited deductions or if there are extra fees to claim extra deductions.
 Some might charge extra for certain types of complex transactions, like investment property deductions.

-Key benefits of using a tax agent
+What are the main benefits of using a tax agent?

 - Takes the stress out of competing your tax return.

 - Saves you time, as they lodge your return for you on your behalf.
-Completing the form yourself can take hours.

 - You can claim the cost of a tax agent as a deduction the following year.